-Adjunct faculty will provide their department chair with current contact information including current email addresses, phone numbers, and mailing addresses.
+Faculty will provide their department chair with current contact information including current email addresses, phone numbers, and mailing addresses.

-Adjunct faculty will routinely check their Bluefield email when teaching classes in accordance with aforementioned course requirements.
-Future teaching assignments may be sent to your Bluefield College email account, so it is important to regularly check your Bluefield email account.
+When teaching classes, faculty are expected to check their Bluefield email a minimum of once every 48 hours.
+Future teaching assignments may be sent to your Bluefield University email account, so it is important to regularly check your Bluefield email account.